IdhamTryCode/analytics-engine/analytics-core/benchmarks/README.md

 [2]: https://github.com/databricks/tpch-dbgen.git
 [2.17.1]: https://www.tpc.org/tpc_documents_current_versions/pdf/tpc-h_v2.17.1.pdf

-## Wren
+## Analytics

-This benchmark is used to collect complex SQL test cases for Wren AI performance evaluation.
+This benchmark is used to collect complex SQL test cases for Analytics AI performance evaluation.

 - **`q1`**: A complex SQL query featuring multiple CTEs (Common Table Expressions) and subqueries, designed to test complex query planning and optimization.
 - **`q2`**: Similar to `q1` but includes an additional `UNION` clause to test query rewriting and optimization with set operations.